SeppiaBrilla/University-notes/Statistical and Mathematical Methods for Artificial Intelligence/optimization/loss function.md

-The loss function quantifiy the difference between the expected outcome and the produced outcome
+The loss function quantify the difference between the expected outcome and the produced outcome